 Please contact Dr. Agrawal if you or your partner have noticed these symptoms.
 It’s better to treat sleep apnea when it is caught early on so symptoms do not worsen over time.

-Treat Sleep Apnea in Columbia, MD
+Treat Sleep Apnea in Columbia, MD at Columbia Family Dental Care

 A Continuous Positive Airway Pressure (CPAP) machine helps patients with moderate to severe sleep apnea.
 CPAP machines deliver air through a mask fastened over the nose and mouth.